Skip to content

 • It manages authentication:

-• With Ozone FOSS's HIS components.
+• With Ozone FOSS's HIS apps.

 • With Ozone Pro's Identity Provider (IdP).
-Created by potrace 1.16, written by Peter Selinger 2001-2019 Pro
+Pro

 • It includes a variety of common libraries to implement data flows that can be reused across different services.